utdata/rwd-mastery-assignments/census-median-income/rubric-wb.md

 ## Find the answers

-We can use Excel/Sheets formulas in Workbench to create new columns.
+We can use the Calculate and Formula functions (Excel/Sheets formulas) in Workbench to create new columns.
 This is how we'll figure out if income has gone up or down in different counties.
 Here is what we'll find out:

 - What is the difference between incomes from one year to the next?
 - What is the percent change in that income?
 - How many counties went up or down?
 - Which counties have a median income estimate with a large margin of error?

-As an overview, when you use [Formulas](http://help.workbenchdata.com/en/articles/1963882-formulas) in Workbench, the process will create a new column with the result of the formula.
-You write the formula as if you were doing it on the first row, but Workbench will apply it to all the rows when you use the **Apply to all rows** option.

-As we do these formulas, your column numbers may differ from mine, so pay close attention to the **values** that are referenced as opposed to the column numbers.

 ### Difference between two columns